sharmanilay/bootstrap-vue/docs/markdown/intro/README.md

 been pre-transpiled by Babel for our
 [supported browsers](https://github.com/bootstrap-vue/bootstrap-vue/blob/master/.browserslistrc).

-You can override the use of the `esm/` build by aliasing `'bootstrap-vue'` to use the BootstrapVue source files, and whitelisting `node_modules/bootstrap-vue/src/*` for transpilation by your build process, in your module bundler config.
+You can override the use of the `esm/` build by aliasing `'custom-bootstrap-vue'` to use the BootstrapVue source files, and whitelisting `node_modules/custom-bootstrap-vue/src/*` for transpilation by your build process, in your module bundler config.
 This will allow you to transpile BootstrapVue for your target browsers/environments and potentially reduce bundle sizes (and will only include the babel helper utils once) at the expense of slightly longer build times.

 **Example webpack.config.js for Babel transpilation:**